G10xy/G10xy/README.md

 # 💫About Me
 I'm a Millenial.
-Biotech graduated, currently working as a software engineer, thanks to my interest about computer and internet, mainly focused on back-end development.
+Biotech graduated, currently working as software engineer, thanks to my interest about computer and internet, mainly focused on back-end development.
 Everything has started the day I bought a Linux 🐧 Knoppix cd-rom at a newsstand and booted on my laptop...

 Interests:  🧑🏼‍💻 CyberSecurity 🧬 Bioinformatics